The South Beach Diet

-Phase 1 sounds very much like Atkins Diet with normal quantities of meats, olive oil, lots of vegetables, cheese, and nuts.
-No carbohydrates for the first 15 days; so this means no bread, pasta, rice, wheat, sugar, sweets, cookies, pastries, alcohol, or fruit!
+Phase 1 sounds very much like Atkins Diet with normal quantities of meats, olive oil, lots of vegetables, cheese and nuts.
+No carbohydrates for the first 15 days; so this means no bread, pasta, rice, wheat, sugar, sweets, cookies, pastries, alcohol or fruit.
+Phase 1 comes with a vegetarian option as well where meats are replaced with pulses, legumes and soy foods.
 This phase is high protein and high fat only.
 The diet claims that one can lose about 4 to 6 kgs in that time.

 The negative aspects of Phase 1:

 1. Most of the initial weight loss is usually water.

 2. A nutrition supplement might be required to make sure that the body doesn't get nutrient deficient.

 3. A sudden decrease in carbohydrates, particularly sugar and other high-calorie foods, which are so much a part of the diet these days, can to some extent explain the weight loss.

 4., Piling on animal proteins and fats will only increase the risk of heart disease and cancer.

 5. This can become monotonous, if followed regularly.